9K121 Vikhr

-The 9K121 Vikhr (Вихрь, Whirlwind; NATO reporting name: AT-16 Scallion) is a Russian laser beam riding anti-tank missile.
+The 9K121 Vikhr (Вихрь, Whirlwind; NATO reporting name: AT-16 Scallion) is a Soviet laser-beam-riding anti-tank missile.
 "9K121" is the GRAU designation for the missile system.
-The missile can be launched from warships, Ka-50 and Ka-52 helicopters, and Su-25T aircraft.
+The missile can be launched from warships, Ka-50 and Ka-52 helicopters, and Su-25T aircraft, and has a range of approximately 10km.
 It was first shown publicly at the 1992 Farnborough Airshow.